waccit/unified-red/README.md

 ## Pre-requisites

-Unified-RED requires [Node-RED](https://nodered.org) and [MongoDB](https://www.mongodb.com) to be installed.
+Unified-RED requires [Node-RED](https://nodered.org) and either [MongoDB](https://www.mongodb.com) or [SQLite](https://www.sqlite.org) to be installed.
 Alternatively, [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/) can be used for cloud environments.
+Postgres, MySQL, MariaDB, and Microsoft SQL Server are also supported with the installation of additional database drivers.

 ## Install